isomerpages/moe-horizonpri/_our-partners/Parents/Sexuality Education.md

 Education programmes by MOE-approved external providers.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
 opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be made available on Parents’ Gateway nearer to the date of the lessons.
-The hardcopy form is also downloadable <a href="/files/MOE_SEd_Parent_Opt_Out_Form_School_Website_2026.pdf" rel="noopener nofollow" target="_blank">here. </a>The completed opt-out form is to be submitted by 06/02/2026.</p>
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/6972387d28bcc2bc126ad5e4" rel="noopener nofollow" target="_blank">here. </a>The completed opt-out form is to be submitted by 06/02/2026.</p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
 at <a rel="noopener noreferrer nofollow" target="_blank">horizon_ps@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education